 When hiring a new recruiter onto your team, you’ll spend a lot of time outlining the role, creating the advert and interviewing all the potential candidates.
 But how much time do you spend on planning their induction?
 Inductions can really make or break a recruiter's experience, so it's in everyone's interest to get it right!

-New recruits are quick to make judgments about whether they like a company or not even within the first few days, and if it’s not looking good – they’re off!
+New recruits are quick to make judgements about whether they like a company or not even within the first few days, and if it’s not looking good – they’re off!

 And if you work out the cost and effort you put in to recruiting them, getting them set-up, handling their recruitment training, paying them 2/3 months’ salary before they decide to leave... it’s clear that planning a good introduction to your company matters more than you probably like to admit.